tinytinydev/bazi-converter/docs.md

 <a name="getEarthNumberFromHour"></a>

 ## getEarthNumberFromHour(hour)
-getEarthNumberFromHour To get the Earth Number (or DiziNumber) based on the hour provided
+getEarthNumberFromHour To get the Earth Number (or DiziNumber) based on the hour provided.
+A "-"" will be returned if the hour value is not recognized.

 **Kind**: global function